casper-network/casper-node/README.md

-## Running a Validator casper-node from Source
+## Running a casper-node from source

 ### Pre-Requisites for Building